--off components to restore or maintain the operational ant or machinery in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 5 Minimise the risk of damag to the work and surrounding area when e 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. producing one-off components to restore or 5.2 Minimise damage and maintain a clean work space. maintain the operational functions of plant or 5.3 Dispose of waste in accordance with current legislation. machinery.
+Tit le: e-off components to restore or maintain the operational lant or machinery in the workplace Lea Learning outcomes Asses Assessment criteria The e learner will be a ible to: The le arner can: 5 Minimise the risk of damage to the work and surrounding area when nd rea when 5.1 Protect the work and its surrounding area from damage in accordance with safe working practices and organisational procedures. producing one-off components to restore or maintain the operational 5.2 Minimise damage and maintain a clean work space. functions of p - 5.3 Dispose of waste in accordance with current legislation. machinery.
 5.4 Describe how to protect work from damage and the purpose of protection in relation to general workplace activities, other occupations and adverse weather conditions.
 5.5 Explain why the disposal of waste should be carried out safely in accordance with environmental responsibilities, organisational procedures, manufacturers' information, statutory regulations and official guidance.
-6 Complete the work within the allocated time when 6.1 Demonstrate completion of the work within the allocated time. producing one-off components to restore or maintain the operational functions of plant or machinery.
-Describe the purpose of the work programme and explain why deadlines should be kept in relation to: types of progress charts, timetables and estimated times organisational procedures for reporting circumstances which will affect the work programme.
-7 Comply with the given contract information to produce one-off components to restore or maintain the operational functions of plant or machinery to the required 7.1 Demonstrate the following work skills when produce one-off components to restore or maintain the operational functions of plant or machinery: measuring, marking out, disassembling, cutting, drilling, filing, shaping, joining, assembling, fitting, fixing and securing. specification.
+6 the allocated t Complete the work within the allocated time when Demonstrate completion of the work within the allocated time. producing one-off components to restore or maintain the operational functions of plant or machinery. o restore or operational 6.2 Describe the purpose of the work programme and explain why deadlines should be kept in relation to: - types of progress charts, timetables and estimated times - organisational procedures for reporting circumstances which will affect the work programme.
+7 7 Comply with the given contract information to produce one-off components to restore or maintain the operational functions of plant or 7.1 Demonstrate the following work skills when produce one-off components to restore or maintain the operational functions of plant or machinery: - measuring, marking out, disassembling, cutting, drilling, filling, shaping, joining, assembling, fitting, fixing and securing. machinery to the required specification.
 7.2 Produce two one-off components by modification and/or replacement to given working instructions (e.g. for emergency or temporary repair (safety or operational), to counter operational time delays, when manufacturers component(s) are unavailable or obsolete, when it is cost effective or specialist tools).
 7.3 Complete functional, operational and safety checks on one-off components produced, to given working instructions.